Watch Mike on American Blue

 The Phenomenon Of Trauma Bonding In Law Enforcement

-The Argument Against the “Law Enforcement Gangs” Narrative“Our first responders are uniquely strong, brave, and emotionally flexible.
+The phenomenon of trauma bonding in law enforcement An argument against the “law enforcement gangs” narrative OPINION/EDITORIAL Mike Bornman Published November 26, 2025 @ 6:00 am PST “Our first responders are uniquely strong, brave, and emotionally flexible.
 They are called upon to support us on the worst days of our lives.
-They hear and see things that are burned into their memories forever.
-They see the worst of humanity, and then they go home and…
+They hear and see things…

 “Small mistakes, the lack of care, little accidents, and somewhere a tipping point is passed, and things go badly wrong.“ Alan S. Kesselheim Recently, I heard someone voice the opinion that the Los Angeles County Sheriff’s Department had “dropped off a cliff” as the result of the federal criminal trial and conviction of Deputy Trevor…